Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Results

 In \autoref{fig:img_diff_phys_vr}, we show maps of the projected H~\textsc{i} mass-weighted radial velocity $v_r$ along the merger sequence\footnote{The velocity has been subtracted by the mass-weighted mean velocity of the merger system.}.
 Outflows powered by merger-driven star formation show up in these maps as red regions.
-As investigated in \citet{Rodriguez-Montero24} with a similar physical configuration and solver to ours, and in Martin-Alvarez et al. (in prep.), simulations including cosmic rays are much more efficient in driving efficient outflows escaping the galaxy.
-As we will discuss later, this has a major effect on the \lya emission due to the clearing of escape channels for Lyman continuum and \lya radiation \citep{Yuan_Yuxuan24}.
-Also the more efficient galactic winds lead to a very different dust distribution and much less absorption of the \lya emission by dust.
+As investigated in \citet{Rodriguez-Montero24} and in \citet{Martin-Alvarez25} with a similar physical configuration and solver to ours, simulations including cosmic rays are much more efficient in the regulation of star formation rates and in driving efficient outflows capable of escaping from the galaxy.
+This naturally leads to higher mass loading factors, and to outflows more multi-phase in nature that entrain a higher proportion of high temperature gas.
+As we will discuss later, this has a major effect on the \lya emission due to the clearing of escape channels for Lyman continuum and \lya radiation \citepalias{Yuan_Yuxuan24}.
+The more efficient galactic winds also lead to a very different dust distribution and much less absorption of the \lya emission by dust.
 Most but not all recent star formation is shielded by high columns of neutral hydrogen.
-Note also that during the pre-merger phase, the surrounding CGM densities of the triple galaxy system in RTnsCRiMHD and RTCRiMHD are much lower than those of RT and RTiMHD.
-During the merger phase, we see much stronger and more continuous outflows in many directions out to much larger radii in the two simulations with cosmic rays, compared to the more gentle galactic winds in the RT and RTiMHD simulations.
+Note also that during the pre-merger phase, the surrounding CGM densities of the triple galaxy system in RTnsCRiMHD and RTCRiMHD are much lower than those of RT and RTiMHD, possibly due to stronger outflows pushing the gas out.
+During the merger phase ($z \sim 7.2$), we see much stronger and more continuous outflows in many directions out to much larger radii in the two simulations with cosmic rays, compared to the more gentle galactic winds in the RT and RTiMHD simulations.
 The stronger feedback also leads to a more spread-out spatial distribution of young stars and creates lower-density channels.
 Furthermore, the metals (and thus dust) are carried out to much larger radii by the outflows in the two simulations including cosmic rays, while the metals are significantly more spatially concentrated in the RT and RTiMHD simulations (see also \autoref{fig:img_diff_phys_Z} in the \aref{asec:add_anal_merger}).
+Beyond the more dominant effects resulting from the inclusion of cosmic rays, some additional effects are also apparent.
+Accounting for magnetic fields drives higher and somewhat faster outflows, as these increase star formation clustering in our prescription through a higher non-thermal support against small-scale collapse \citep{Martin-Alvarez20}.
+Including cosmic ray streaming and the resulting heating seemingly reduces outflow velocities, as these smooth CR gradients and drive denser outflows \citep[e.g.,][]{Wiener17}.